A higher moment formula for the Siegel--Veech transform over quotients by Hecke triangle groups: Introduction

 \subsection{Acknowledgments}

 I thank Jayadev Athreya for proposing the project and many useful discussions.
-I thank Bianca Viray for useful comments, particularly in relation to the definitions used in section~\ref{sec:euler}.
+I thank Bianca Viray and Claire Burrin for useful comments and discussions about the totient function.
 Thanks to Anthony Sanchez for useful comments on the paper.
 Finally I would like to thank Kimberly Bautista, Maddy Brown, and Andrew Lim of the Washington Experimental Mathematics Lab for their contributions to my numerical experiments and discussion in generalizing to higher moments.